Molecular Beam Epitaxy of Al$\mathrm{_{1-x}}$Sc$\mathrm{_{x}}$N Nanowires: Towards Group-III Nitride Piezoelectric

-(i) We calculate $S_{33,\mathrm{eff}}$ and $e_{33,\mathrm{eff}}$ of an \AlScN/AlN heterostructure under \textit{iso-stress} conditions (i.e., identical internal pressure) along its [0001] direction, using the Sc-content-dependent elastic and piezoelectric properties of \AlScN, and those of binary AlN reported in the literature \cite{ambacher_j.appl.phys._2021}. (ii) Using the results from (i), we calculate $S_{33,\mathrm{eff}}$ and $e_{33,\mathrm{eff}}$ of the active layer by forming a nanowire array, in which the nanowires are arranged in parallel and separated by air gaps.
-This configuration experiences \textit{iso-strain} conditions (i.e., a common displacement) along the nanowire axis. (iii) Finally, we calculate the response of the full device by adding the PMMA encapsulation onto the active layer obtained from (ii) assuming \textit{iso-stress} conditions, and calculate $d_{33,\mathrm{eff}}$ using Equation\,(\ref{d33}) .
-The exact formalism of our calculations is provided in Section\,\ref{sec:modeling}.
+(i) We first calculate $d_{33,\mathrm{eff}}$, the effective elastic compliance $S_{33,\mathrm{eff}}$ and the effective dielectric permittivity $\varepsilon_{\mathrm{eff}}=\varepsilon_{0}\varepsilon_{r,\mathrm{eff}}$ of an \AlScN/AlN bilayer in series under \textit{iso-stress} conditions (i.e., identical internal pressure).
+Here, $\varepsilon_{0}$ and $\varepsilon_{r,\mathrm{eff}}$ denote the vacuum permittivity and the effective relative permittivity, respectively.
+This calculation is done along the [0001] direction, using the Sc content dependent piezoelectric, elastic and dielectric properties of \AlScN and binary AlN published in the literature \cite{ambacher_j.appl.phys._2021}. (ii) Using the results from (i), we determine the effective properties of the active layer by forming a nanowire array in which the wires are arranged in parallel and separated by air gaps.
+This configuration corresponds to \textit{iso-strain} conditions (i.e., a common displacement) along the nanowire axis. (iii) Finally, the response of the complete device is obtained by adding the non-piezoelectric PMMA layer onto the active layer from (ii) assuming \textit{iso-stress} conditions, from which $d_{33,\mathrm{eff}}$ and $\varepsilon_{\mathrm{eff}}$ of the full device are calculated.
+The exact formalism of the analytical model is provided in Section\,\ref{sec:modeling}.